-For analysis purposes, maximum daily construction of 18 sites per day is assumed during the first year of the 3-year improvement period, from 2022-2024 under the most conservative scenario.
+For analysis purposes, maximum daily construction at 18 transit shelter sites per day is assumed during the first year of the 3-year improvement period, from 2022-2024 under the most conservative scenario.
 Each Construction Scenario 1 activity is anticipated to take an average of 2 to 3 hours to complete, while Construction Scenario 2 activities are anticipated to take 2.5 workdays to complete.
 Construction Scenario 1 and Construction Scenario 2 may be occurring simultaneously throughout the City at any given time.
+This assumes that as many as 6 different sites per day are subject to transit shelter removal, 6 other sites are under site preparation, and 6 other sites subject to transit shelter installation/relocation.
+An additional one site would be subject to advertising display installation.

 With respect to construction activities, the number of worker crews per site throughout the City at a given time is anticipated to be 3 to 5 workers for Construction Scenario 1 and 3 to 7 workers each for Construction Scenario 2a and 2b, as shown in Table 5.
 Up to 24 vehicle trips to the 6 construction sites could occur daily for Scenario 1; up to 36 vehicle trips to the 6 construction sites could occur daily for Scenario 2a; and up to 30 vehicle trips to the construction site could occur daily for Scenario 2b.
+Also, at least 1 location per day would be subject to installation of an advertising display, generating up to 30 vehicle trips.
 These vehicle trips would be timed to avoid peak hours as feasible.